McDull: McDull's background

-McDull is a male pig who can be distinguished by a birthmark on his right eye.
-He has a heart of gold, but he isn't very smart and is ordinary in every way; nevertheless, he has many dreams.
-However, every time he tries, he fails; he is disappointed, but tries again, exploring other dreams.
-In this way, he creates his own colourful world.
-He lives his life simply and naturally.
-He is not perfect, but his attitude towards life, namely of never giving up, makes him a popular character.
-He is very bright and always tries again, and his character is what makes him popular.
+McDull is a male pig distinguished by a birthmark on his right eye.
+He is characterized by his perseverance in pursuing his ambitions despite repeated setbacks, and his willingness to explore alternative goals.
+His persistence and refusal to give up have contributed to his popularity as a character.

 The name McDull actually has a story itself.
-When Mrs. Mak was going to give birth to McDull, she saw a magical plastic basin (兜pronounced roughly as "dull" in Cantonese) flying over her head.
+When Mrs. Mak was going to give birth to McDull, she saw a magical plastic basin (兜 pronounced roughly as "dull" in Cantonese) flying over her head.
 Believing it was a sign from the gods, she named her son "Dull".
 In Kung Fu Ding ding dong, it is explained why McDull is not smart.
 When McDull was still a baby, Ms. Mak sent him to a test on the Mozart effect.
 Sadly, he was put in the control group and listened to what was described as "nonsense songs" instead of Mozart.

-Here is McDull's personal information:
+McDull's personal information is as follows: